 Natural land is the stage on which many of the world’s greatest distance runners learn their craft.
 The ‘World Cross’ is the oldest competition on the IAAF calendar, connecting the modern professional sport with its roots in the nineteenth century.
 Medals are awarded for both team and individual performances in senior and junior categories.
 The event is generally held in March, every odd year.

-The IAAF Race Walking Cup is a two-day festival celebrating one of the sport’s most punishing disciplines.
-With five races (Men's 50km and 20km; Women's 20km; and Junior Men's and Women's 10km), the Cup provides the best race walkers in the world with an opportunity to shine on the world athletics stage.
-Around 500 athletes from 60 countries take part in the biennial event, generally held in May every even year.
+The IAAF Race Walking Team Championships is a two-day festival celebrating one of the sport’s most punishing disciplines.
+With five races (men's 50km and 20km; women's 20km; and junior men's and women's 10km), the event provides the best race walkers in the world with an opportunity to shine on the world athletics stage.
+About 500 athletes from 60 countries take part in the biennial event, generally held in May every even year.

 Road running’s international elite compete against the backdrop of the some of the world’s most attractive locations in this annual event.
 The championships were first held in 1992 as part of the UK’s Great North Run, the largest mass participation road race in the world.
 The event includes men’s and women’s races with individual and team honours at stake.
 It is usually held on public roads, often with the addition of a public mass entry race, every even year.